Starcounter/Docs/guides/mapping-and-blending/sharing-data/README.md

-# Sharing data
+# Sharing Data

-There is no benefit of running multiple apps simultaneously, if they are siloed.

-How can I share data between apps without any serialization, microservices, REST, etc?

-Multiple apps running in the same database will share data out of the box in two cases:
+In order to make apps share data out of the box, a common data model is used.

-- they use the same data model
-- they are mapped to a common data model

-## Sharing data through using the same data model

-The easiest way to get started on sharing data between apps is to use the same data model.

-Starcounter comes preinstalled with a data model called `Simplified.dll`.
-If you load it as a reference in your app, you can use the data of our [Developer Samples](https://github.com/Starcounterapps).
-We are accepting pull requests to [Simplified](https://github.com/Starcounterapps/Simplified), if you would like to propose extending this data model.

-If you have a separate data model that you would like to share between multiple apps, you can do this by mimicking how Simplified works.
-Just create the data model in a separate project and reference to it.
-All of you apps will load it as a DLL.

-## Sharing data through database mapping

-Starcounter is running a pilot database mapping program with selected partners.
-This allows to share data through mapping to a common data model, rather than sharing the same data model.
-Please contact us for details.
+## Creating a Common Data Model

+One of the templates provided with the Visual Studio extension can be used to create a starting point for a common data model.
+The template is called "Starcounter Class Library" and can be found under `Add New Project -> Visual C# -> Starcounter -> Starcounter Class Library`.

+The database classes that will be shared across different apps can be added into this project.

+To include this common data model in an application, add it as a reference.
+For it to properly work, the "Copy Local" property has to be set to false.
+This can be done in the "Properties" tab of the reference.

+## The Simplified Data Model

+All the Starcounter [sample apps](https://github.com/Starcounterapps) use a preinstalled data model called "Simplified".
+This allows all these apps to share data.
+To utilize this data model and share data with the sample apps, load the data model into an app by referencing it and setting "Copy Local" to false.